-The University's Office of Affirmative Action and Equal Opportunity (AAEO) is charged with monitoring the University's compliance with anti-discrimination laws and regulations; ensuring appropriate education and training for employees, students, and all individuals engaged in investigating and resolving complaints of discrimination and harassment; coordinating the University's support services and resolution procedures for all disclosures under this Policy; and ensuring appropriate actions to eliminate incidents of discrimination and harassment, prevent recurrence, and remedy its effects.
-Specific to incidents of sexual harassment and misconduct, the Director of AAEO serves as the University's Title IX Coordinator.
+The University's Office of Equal Opportunity is charged with monitoring the University's compliance with anti-discrimination laws and regulations; ensuring appropriate education and training for employees, students, and all individuals engaged in resolving allegations of discrimination and harassment, as well as retaliation; coordinating the University's support services and resolution procedures for all disclosures under this Policy; and ensuring appropriate actions to eliminate incidents of discrimination and harassment, prevent recurrence, and remedy their effects.
+The University Title IX Coordinator addresses reports of sex-based harassment and discrimination, including sexual harassment and misconduct, while the Office of Equal Opportunity Director addresses reports of discrimination and harassment based on other protected categories.
 Additionally, the University has also designated Deputy Coordinators who may assist in the discharge of these responsibilities.

-Staff members in the Office of Affirmative Action and Equal Opportunity (AAEO) are available to provide general information about harassment and discrimination complaint, investigation, and resolution procedures upon request.
-However, if an individual wishes to discuss a specific incident confidentially without filing a complaint for institutional review and response, that individual should directly contact:
+Staff members in the Office of Equal Opportunity are available to provide general information about harassment and discrimination support services and resolution procedures upon request.
+However, if an individual wishes to discuss a specific incident confidentially without pursuing institutional resolution processes, that individual should directly contact: